 In honor of the Sacred Heart of Jesus I am making a dessert that will be sure to catch the attention of everyone in your house.
 As you know, the Sacred Heart has a flame on top of it, but do you know why?
-There are actually several reasons, which I will not go into in great detail here because we all know how I feel about having to do a lot of reading before a recipe, woof!
-However, I do like to give a spoonful of faith to make the connection in your Catholic kitchen meaningful.
+Here's a small serving of faith to make the connection in your Catholic kitchen meaningful.

 The flame over the top of the Sacred Heart of Jesus represents these things.